 In my case, I use Jimmy to locate the start of the comment section in the page source code as you can see below.

-To locate the end of a comment section, do the same thing and after that, you’ll need to copy all the source code from the start to the end of the comment section and paste it in the NinjaOutreach link extractor app like what you have below and click on the “Extract” button.
+After that, you’ll need to copy all the source code from the start to the end of the comment section and paste it into the NinjaOutreach link extractor app.
+Like what you have below.
+After that click on the “Extract” button.

 When you’re done with this, copy the extracted links and log in to your Ninja outreach dashboard.
-On your list management page, click on “import” at the top right corner of the page and a dialogue box will pop up.
+On your list management page, click on “Import” at the top right corner of the page and a dialogue box will pop up.

 It might take a while before the mail arrived, so be patient.

-So you might need to visit the website directly to get the owners name.
+So you might need to visit the website directly to get the owner’s name.

-Don’t worry, this process only takes about two minutes or so to do because, from the Ninja Outreach App interface, you can navigate to the blog’s contact page directly.
+Don’t worry, this process only takes about two minutes or so to do.
+Because from the Ninja Outreach App interface, you can navigate to the blog’s contact page directly.

 Don’t let us skip steps.

-After some hours, check your inbox for a mail from Ninja outreach app.
+After some hours, check your inbox for a mail from the Ninja outreach app.
 It will come with a subject line like this.

 Now, click on “Out Reach Mode” on your dashboard sidebar.

-Select your email template, and click on the first contact from your prospects list, from there on you don’t need to click on the prospect again.
+Select your email template, and click on the first contact from your prospects list.
+From there on you don’t need to click on the prospect again.

 Things to keep in mind.